Co-founders Jade and Alex

 Alex and Jade are both 90hr Wilderness First Aid trained.

-Jade has assisted Heli-ski operations in dispatch, snow safety (snow pack testing) and assisted in tail guiding for the last two winters in Revelstoke.
-Alex works as Bike Patrol for our local mountain resort.
+Jade has assisted Heli-ski operations in dispatch, snow safety (snow pack testing) and assisted in group management for two winters in Revelstoke.
+Alex works as Ski and Bike Patrol for our local mountain resort.

 Jade and Alex undertook an intensive (157.5 hour) Ski Guide study at the Whistler Adventure School.
 One of the few courses in North America and Canada to teach a true backcountry guiding program, the Ski/Snowboard Guide Training Program gives students the opportunity to enlarge their backcountry skill set and pursue a career in guiding.
 An on-snow and hands-on program that teaches students in-depth backcountry skills including backcountry route planning, crevasse rescue, avalanche safety training and guiding.
 Throughout the program, students train in alpine terrain, building a resume of trips and backcountry experiences that also supports preparing for an ACMG / UIAGM Ski Guide route.